-5.1 COURSE TITLE: CS 3 PHILOSOPHICAL AND SOCIOLOGICAL FO EDUCATION UNDATIONS OF Duration in Hours: 100 Marks :100
+COURSE TITLE: 1.
+PHILOSOPHICAL AND SOCIOLOGICAL FOUNDATIONS OF EDUCATION Duration in Hours: 100 Credits :4 Marks :100

-- To understand the role of philosophy in shaping education - To critically examine the concepts of education in Indian and Western Philosophical thoughts and to synthesize them - To understand the basic ideas in various philosophies of education - To appreciate the role of philosophy in shaping the human being, implications of philosophy for education, historical trend and personalities in the development of philosophy of education, and the concept of life-long education and value education - To understand the role of sociology in shaping education - To understand the precautions to be taken while making sociological structures in education - To understand the relationship between the school and the family and how to establish co-ordination - To understand various categories of social change, conditions and social change and the obstacles to social change - To understand cultural variations and commoners in the society - To develop awareness about human rights, child rights, women rights etc. - To appreciate the concept of life-long education and value education, the role of education in social reconstruction, the concept of National Integration and International understanding, the interplay of socio-political factors in education
+- ❖ To understand the role of philosophy in shaping education - ❖ To critically examine the concepts of education in Indian and Western Philosophical thoughts and to synthesize them - ❖ To understand the basic ideas in various philosophies of education - To appreciate the role of philosophy in shaping the human being, implications of philosophy for education, historical trend and personalities in the development of philosophy of education, and the concept of life-long education and value education - ❖ To understand the role of sociology in shaping education - To understand the precautions to be taken while making sociological structures in education - To understand the relationship between the school and the family and how to establish co-ordination - To understand various categories of social change, conditions and social change and the obstacles to social change - ❖ To understand cultural variations and commoners in the society - To develop awareness about human rights, child rights, women rights etc. - To appreciate the concept of life-long education and value education, the role of education in social reconstruction, the concept of National

+Integration and International understanding, the interplay of sociopolitical factors in education

-Unit 1: Philosophy of Education: Meaning and Scope (3 Hours)
+Unit 1: Philosophy of Education : Meaning and Scope (3 Hours)

 Meaning of Philosophy - Quest of Wisdom, scope of philosophical inquiry, Meaning of education with reference to individual growth and development.
-Origin and purpose of human existence as the common denominator between philosophy and education- Need for philosophy of Education
+Origin and purpose of human existence as the common denominator between philosophy and education, Need for philosophy of Education

-Unit 2: Fundamentals of Philosophy
+Unit 2:Fundamental Philosophical Issues